rossgeesman/lobsters/README.md

          sabjil$ bundle

-* Create a MySQL (other DBs supported by ActiveRecord may work, only MySQL and MariaDB have been tested) database, username, and password and put them in a `config/database.yml` file:

-          development:
-            adapter: mysql2
-            encoding: utf8mb4
-            reconnect: false
-            database: sabjil_dev
-            socket: /tmp/mysql.sock
-            username: *username*
-            password: *password*

-          test:
-            adapter: sqlite3
-            database: db/test.sqlite3
-            pool: 5
-            timeout: 5000
+* The Lobsters project officially supports MySQL and MariaDB but we will be using PostgreSQL.
+If on a Mac, you can get PostrgreSQL running with the [Postgres.app](http://postgresapp.com).

-* Load the schema into the new database:
+* After your database is setup and running, load the schema into the new database:

           sabjil$ rake db:schema:load